anton-kochev/doc-ai-azure-pipeline/PLAN.md

 - ~~Acceptance: dashboards show key metrics and alerts trigger on defined thresholds.~~

-- **Status: COMPLETED** - Application Insights integrated throughout API and orchestrator with structured logging via ILogger, correlation IDs tracked in ProcessJob, host.json configured for telemetry.
+- **Status: COMPLETED** - Application Insights integrated throughout API and orchestrator with structured logging via ILogger and LoggerMessage source generators (EventId 1-15 in ProcessJobService), correlation IDs tracked in ProcessJob and propagated through all messages and logs (commit 3bcf59f), host.json configured for telemetry.
+FakeLogger infrastructure enables comprehensive logging verification in tests.
 Custom metrics for token usage/costs would enhance this further.

 ## ~~Retries, idempotency & resiliency~~